 Solution

 HelpmateAI is a grounded long-document QA system that indexes PDF and DOCX files, builds persistent local retrieval artifacts, and answers user questions with visible evidence and citations.
-The system combines dense retrieval, lexical search, fusion, optional reranking, deterministic retrieval planning, and bounded answer generation so responses stay tied to source material rather than model memory.
+It combines dense and lexical retrieval, fusion, reranking, an LLM retrieval orchestrator for explicit scope, indexing-time chunk semantics and document landmarks, and a strict support verifier, so responses stay tied to source material reducing hallucinations.

 How it works